trust-mfn-berlin/animals-as-objects/vault/material.radiolaria.md

 <figcaption>

 _Radiolaria on plate 59 from Ernst Haeckel’s report about the H.M.S.
-Challenger expedition, 1887._
+Challenger expedition, 1887.
+(Work is in the public domain, no copyright applies. https://archive.org/details/reportonradiolar00haecrich)_

 </figcaption>